Deckhouse Platform in a private environment

 before continuing.On the master node, run the following command:

-Next, you will need to create an Ingress controller, a Storage Class for data storage, a user to access the web interfaces, and configure the DNS.
+Next, you will need to create an Ingress controller, a user to access the web interfaces, and configure the DNS.

 Setting up an Ingress controller